Here’s the most exciting thing about virtual reality:

 This is perhaps the easiest, most valuable way to use virtual reality animation.
 If your brand image relies on live-action visuals more than animated or cartoony imagery, you can have the best of both worlds – just combine the two!

 This mixed style of VR solves an important problem that marketers, storytellers, game designers, and artists who work in the medium are facing.
 Said problem is: when your audience is in control of the experience, how do you make sure they interact with it the way you intended and get a positive impression?

 That’s where virtual reality animation comes in.
 By injecting animated cues at certain points in the experience, you can direct the audience’s attention to certain things – and maintain a cohesive narrative within an otherwise open and interactive experience.
 Problem solved!

 Example: This VR interview by Michelle Obama illustrates the technique nicely.
 Animation makes this simple 360-degree video come alive, holding the viewer’s attention throughout – even if they aren’t looking at the First Lady and exploring the surroundings instead.

 Mixing VR animation and live-action footage is one of the most accessible ways to promote your business – and the most forgiving!
 Even something as simple as recording your public speech with a 360-degree camera and overlaying some animated cues in post-production can result in a piece of engaging, on-brand content.

 Whiteboard animation, like any other kind, can be used in VR to tell a story, explain a complicated idea, and sell a product or service.

-Technically, whiteboard animation videos are more similar to timelapses than “real” animation.
+Technically, whiteboard and cartoon animation videos are more similar to timelapses than “real” animation.
 They represent recordings of the drawing process done by an artist – and the visuals themselves are static.

 We would love to create a high-converting whiteboard virtual reality video for you.